splunk/public-o11y-docs/gdi/monitors-hosts/docker.rst

 :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the ``docker-container-stats`` monitor type to read container stats from a Docker API server.
-Note it doesn’t currently support CPU share/quota metrics.
+Note it doesn't currently support CPU share/quota metrics.

 This integration is available for Kubernetes, Linux, and Windows.